Quantifying Influencer Impact on Affective Polarization: Literature Review

-Kramer et al.\cite{kramer2014experimental} assert that emotional states are contagious so that whether expressed by other people or appeared on Newsfeed have a direct impact on our emotions.
-Another finding of their study is that as opposed to prevalent perception, non-verbal language and inter-personal interactions are not required for contagion of the emotions.
-The study by Cha et al.\cite{cha2010measuring} explores influence patterns on social media and identifies the most important role playing factors.
+Kramer et al.\cite{kramer2014experimental} assert that emotional states are contagious so whether expressed by other people or appears on Newsfeed (a personalized stream of content provided by social media platforms) has a direct impact on our emotions.
+Another finding of their study is that as opposed to prevalent perception, non-verbal language, and inter-personal interactions are not required for contagion of emotions.
+The study by Cha et al.\cite{cha2010measuring} explores influence patterns on social media and identifies the most important role-playing factors.
 Betts and Bliuc~\cite{betts2022effect} shows that an influencer with extreme opinions will invariably accelerate the pace of polarization, and this impact grows in proportion to their influence and level of engagement.
 The impact of a neutral influencer, however, depends on the society's openness to differing viewpoints.

+Despite extensive research on affective polarization, much of the current literature focuses on the consequences of polarization without a clear methodology to quantify its emergence and escalation directly from influencer interactions.
+In addition, there is a limited exploration into the specific role of influential users within these divisive dynamics, particularly in how their conversations shape public sentiment over time~\cite{recuero2019using}.

 Our research builds upon these findings by specifically examining how influential figures impact the affective landscape of online discourses.
 By systematically evaluating the presence and absence of high-profile conversations, we offer a unique perspective on the role influencers play in either mitigating or exacerbating affective polarization.
-Through this lens, we contribute to a deeper understanding of the dynamics at play in social media's political discourse to provide insights for digital communication strategies aimed at reducing polarization.
+Through this lens, we contribute to a deeper understanding of the dynamics at play in social media's political discourse to provide insights into digital communication strategies aimed at reducing polarization.